Shulk97/JPEG_detection_Resnet_SSD/README.md

 Indicate the network architecture in the "--archi" argument :
 * cb5_only : CbCr and Y are only going through the conv block 5 of Resnet50
-* deconv : deconvolution architecture of Über article
+* deconv : deconvolution architecture of Uber article
-* up_sampling : up sampling architecture of Über article
+* up_sampling : up sampling architecture of Uber article
-* up_sampling_rfa : up sampling RFA architecture of Über article
+* up_sampling_rfa : up sampling RFA architecture of Uber article
 * y_cb4_cbcr_cb5 : Y go through the conv block 4 of Resnet50 and CbCr go through the conv block 5
-* late_concat_rfa_thinner : late concat RFA thinner architecture of Über article
+* late_concat_rfa_thinner : late concat RFA thinner architecture of Uber article
-* late_concat_more_channels : late concat RFA thinner architecture of Über article with more channels
+* late_concat_more_channels : late concat RFA thinner architecture of Uber article with more channels
 * resnet_rgb : regular Resnet50 RGB
 * vggA_dct : VGG A DCT architecture from Benjamin Deguerre's research paper
 * vggD_dct : VGG D DCT architecture from Benjamin Deguerre's research paper